 With future tense, the action in your story has yet to occur.

 Outside of dialogue tags, future tense is almost never used in fiction writing.
 But that doesn’t mean you shouldn’t use or understand writing future tense!
 It’s a great way to set goals and practice writing in different tenses.

 Regardless of which tense you decide upon for your story, just know that both are equally prime choices.
 As with most writerly decisions, the choice belongs to the writer… But do make sure to keep genre norms and reader expectations in mind.

-While you—writer—don’t have to decide the tense of your story at the very beginning of your writing process, it will behoove you to decide before you sit down to write.
-If you don’t have the tense of your story nailed down before writing the first pages, you are setting yourself up for a lot of editing and rewrites later.
+While you—writer—don’t have to decide the tense of your book at the very beginning of your writing process, it will behoove you to decide before you sit down to write.
+If you don’t have the tense nailed down before writing the first pages, you are setting yourself up for a lot of editing and rewrites later.

 Choose the tense in which you want to write your story and make sure you stick to it throughout the initial drafting process.